 Unacceptable behavior from any community member, including sponsors and those with decision-making authority, will not be tolerated.

 Anyone asked to stop unacceptable behavior is expected to comply immediately.

 If a community member engages in unacceptable behavior, we may take any action deemed appropriate, up to and including a temporary ban or permanent expulsion from the community without warning.
 Examples of sanctions which may be applied include but is not limited to:

 - Written warnings.

 - Long-term absence from participation.

 - Being required to follow a conduct agreement that dictates the process of returning to the community.

-If you are subject to or witness unacceptable behavior, or have any other concerns, please notify us as soon as possible by emailing [email protected], or contacting a Mautic team member on the specific platform.
+If you are subject to or witness unacceptable behavior, or have any other concerns, please notify us as soon as possible by emailing [email protected] if it relates to a Mautic Conference event or [email protected] in general, or contacting a Mautic team member on the specific platform.

 Processes for dealing with breaches of the Code of Conduct can be found here.